Formatotrophs: Examples of natural formatotrophs

 Recent metagenomic studies indicate widespread presence of potential formatotrophs in the Lost City hydrothermal field, an area of alkaline hydrothermal chimneys in the Atlantic Ocean, where serpentinization reactions of rock matter form calcium carbonate structures, hydrogen, methane, formate and other components.
 The exteriors of the chimneys are usually coated in biofilm.
 Harsh environmental conditions limit the development of microorganisms because chemical reactions keep concentrations of dissolved inorganic carbon low, indicating that carbon dioxide is not the primary carbon source.
-Thus, initial studies hypothesized that formate was the main carbon source due the high concentrations of formate (36 to 158 μM) found in the field.
+Thus, initial studies hypothesized that formate was the main carbon source due to the high concentrations of formate (36 to 158 μM) found in the field.
 The metabolism of microbial communities in the hydrothermal field are largely unknown due to difficulties with laboratory isolation and culture.
 Metagenomic and genomic evidence supports the assimilation of formate in the Lost City chimneys as the main carbon source.
-Metagenome assembled genomes (MAGs) determined that the most abundant genome was in the Methanosarcinales, which did not present metabolic pathways related with formate metabolism, and Chloroflexota (formerly Chloroflexi) MAGs were five times less abundant.
+Metagenome assembled genomes (MAGs) determined that the most abundant genome was in the methanosarcinales, which did not present metabolic pathways related with formate metabolism, and chloroflexota (formerly chloroflexi) MAGs were five times less abundant.

 The biofilm formed over the chimneys in the Lost City provides a glimpse of one possible carbon cycle that may have been in operation in the early days of life on earth, in an ecosystem based on geochemical reactions.
-Similarly, studies of carbon assimilation strategies in ultrabasic groundwater explored the chemosynthesis microbial reactions in wells drilled into the ultramafic Coast Range Ophiolite Microbial Observatory (CROMO) and found that the microbial communities present in those aquifers use the products of serpentinization, including formate and methane, as carbon sources.
+Similarly, studies of carbon assimilation strategies in ultrabasic groundwater explored the chemosynthesic microbial reactions in wells drilled into the ultramafic Coast Range Ophiolite Microbial Observatory (CROMO) and found that the microbial communities present in those aquifers use the products of serpentinization, including formate and methane, as carbon sources.

 C. necator is one of the most well-studied aerobic formatotrophs.
 It can use carbon dioxide, formate, and hydrogen as carbon and energy sources and has a denitrification process.
 It is a model microorganism studied for production of polyhydroxyalkanoate, a compound of interest in bioplastic engineering.
-It has been gaining particular attention to be used as a chassis for metabolic engineering for the synthesis of alcohols and other bio-based compounds.
+It has been gaining particular attention as a chassis for metabolic engineering for the synthesis of alcohols and other bio-based compounds.
 A significant limitation for further engineering with this strain is the limited cell density that can be achieved in chemically defined media.

 Formate assimilation metabolic pathways

-Natural metabolic pathways for formate assimilation include the reductive pentose phosphate pathway, serine pathway, reductive acetyl-CoA pathway in acetogens, reductive acetyl-CoA pathway in methanogens, and glycine pathway.
+Natural metabolic pathways for formate assimilation include the reductive pentose phosphate pathway, serine pathway, the reductive acetyl-CoA pathway in acetogens and methanogens, and the glycine pathway.
 The reductive pentose phosphate pathway uses 11 formate molecules to produce 1 acetyl-CoA, whereas the reductive acetyl-CoA pathway uses only 4.